home

 This is also why generic blogs get ignored.
 They don’t resolve sub-questions cleanly, so the engine finds a better chunk somewhere else.

-See Appendix B: Retrieval Playbook for the retrieval asset portfolio, internal linking rules, and a quick retrieval test.
+See the full AI Search Retrieval Playbook for the retrieval asset portfolio, internal linking rules, and a quick retrieval test.

 Step 3 (Extractability): Can AI Actually Quote Your Content?